 One third of Finland's land area is marshland.
-The peat production area is currently approximately 60 000 ha out of which 44 000 ha will be exhausted by 2020 and 120 000 ha of new production areas will be needed in 2020-2050 (Figure 2.23).
+The peat production area is currently approximately 60 000 ha out of which 44 000 ha will be exhausted by 2020 and 120 000 ha of new production areas will be needed in 2020-2050 (Figure 2.27).
 Finland is the leading peat producer in the world.

-Figure 2.23 Peat production area, transport and loading of peat (Ympäristöhallinto, 2012)
+Figure 2.27 Peat production area, transport and loading of peat (Ympäristöhallinto, 2012)

 Peat is produced either as milled or sod peat.
 Milled peat is used fuel.
 The production includes peat extraction from marshland (peatland) and further treatment to be used as fuel in heat and electricity production, as garden peat or to be used in compost.
 After the extraction, peat is dried on peat lands.
-The process steps of peat production are presented in Figure 2.24 a-b.
+The process steps of peat production are presented in Figures 2.27 and 2.29.